-The U.S. Army Corps of Engineers (USACE) prepared a draft Preliminary Assessment in 2019 to demonstrate the need for a detailed Dredged Material Management Plan (DMMP) to evaluate dredged material management alternatives and recommend a plan for the long-term management (20 years or more) of material dredged from Crescent City Harbor.
-However, no placement sites that are currently permitted have adequate capacity and can also accommodate the types of dredged material (i.e., sand and silt) nor were any identified in the draft Preliminary Assessment.
+The U.S. Army Corps of Engineers (USACE) prepared a Dredged Material Management Plan (DMMP) in 2015 to evaluate dredged material management alternatives and recommend a plan for the long-term management (20 years or more) of material dredged from Crescent City Harbor.
+However, no placement sites that are currently permitted, have adequate capacity and which can also accommodate the types of dredged material (i.e., sand and silt) were identified.
 Instead, designation of a new placement site was recommended, though such a designation requires a lengthy review process that cannot be completed in time for the next scheduled maintenance dredging episode in 2019.
 An Environmental Assessment (EA) was prepared to evaluate near-term options and identify a preferred plan that could be implemented for the 2019 maintenance dredging episode.
 This 404(b)(1) alternatives analysis supports the determinations of the EA.